Alexander Stafford

-Alexander Paul Thomas Stafford (born 19 July 1987) is a British politician who has been the Member of Parliament (MP) for Rother Valley since the 2019 general election.
-He is the first Conservative to be elected for the seat.
-He has been the Vice Chairman of the Conservative Party for Policy since September 2022.
+Alexander Paul Thomas Stafford (born 19 July 1987) is a British politician, commentator, published historian and leading English Catholic who served as the Member of Parliament (MP) for Rother Valley from 2019 to 2024.
+He was the first Conservative to be elected for the seat.

+In the 2024 general election, he lost his seat to Jake Richards of the Labour Party.